BenBalder/EndoDraft/README.md

 **⚠️ Windows SmartScreen & Antivirus Notice**<br>

-Since the software does not yet have a digital signature, some operating systems (especially Windows) may display a **warning** when launching the .exe file, such as:
+Since the software does not yet have a digital signature (it costs a lot!), some operating systems (especially Windows) may display a **warning** when launching the .exe file, such as:
 “Windows protected your PC” or “Unknown publisher”.

 This is a standard behavior for unsigned applications and does not mean the file is dangerous.<br>